 Preferred colors on safari are khaki, beige, olive green and brown.
 You are less visible in the African bush and therefore less threatening to the animals.
 These colors also help to deflect harsh sun and are less likely to attract mosquitoes.

 FOR PHOTOGRAPHERS: Video camera, camera with zoom lens in a dust-resistant case, sufficient memory cards, a spare camera battery and charger, binoculars, bird and animal check lists

-Electricity: Electricity in Kenya is 220/240 volts and 50HZ.
+Electricity: Electricity in Tanzania is 220/240 volts and 50HZ.
 Plugs have three rectangular prongs that form a triangle.
 To conserve power in environmentally sensitive areas lodges may turn off electricity overnight.
 If you have a medical device that requires 24 hour electricity please contact your travel consultant.